AnthonyFermin/Chip-Chop/projectproposal.md

 ### Competitors:
 **Web**:<br>
-Josephine.com<br>
+- Josephine.com<br>
-Homemadegoods.com
+- Homemadegoods.com

-**Mobile**:
+**Mobile**:<br>
-Foodie Shares(Local to California)
+- Foodie Shares (Local to California)

 ### Market-
-Consumers: Targeting young professionals and everyone who is hungry for homemade food
-Providers: People who love to cook and would like to make some extra money on the side by sharing their cultural delicacies with locals in and around their neighborhood.
+**Consumers**: Targeting young professionals and everyone who is hungry for homemade food **Providers**: People who love to cook and would like to make some extra money on the side by sharing their cultural delicacies with locals in and around their neighborhood.

 ### Use Cases:
--Primarily working professinals (20's and 30's) who are too busy to cook, but wish to enjoy a convenient, authentic, freshly prepared home-cooked meal.
+- Primarily working professinals (20's and 30's) who are too busy to cook, but wish to enjoy a convenient, authentic, freshly prepared home-cooked meal.
--A stay at home mom who loves to cook and would love to contribute to the household income while staying at home to take care of their children.
+- A stay at home mom who loves to cook and would love to contribute to the household income while staying at home to take care of their children.